stargate-protocol/stargate-v2/packages/stg-evm-usdt-v2/README.md

 1. Run `pnpm install`
 2. Ensure the `hardhat.config.js` is updated with the network details you would like to deploy to.
 See other networks listed for reference.
 3. Rename `.env.example` to `.env` and update the `MNEMONIC` with your actual mnemonic
-4. Run `pnpm hardhat run scripts/deploy.js --network <network name in hardhat.config.js>`.
-For example, `pnpm hardhat run scripts/deploy.js --network sepolia`
+4. Run `pnpm hardhat deploy --network <network name in hardhat.config.js>`.
+For example, `pnpm hardhat deploy --network sepolia`